You’d be forgiven for thinking that everyone aspires to a large house with loads of internal space and a vast garden.

 With less cleaning, less maintenance, and less overtime at work to pay for the bills, you’ll find that living in an apartment or shared house in Leeds will lead to more spare time which you can spend exactly how you like.
 Sounds good, doesn’t it?

-You can take a look at our professional apartments and house shares in Leeds and surrounding areas, by clicking here.
+Pickard have a wide range of professional apartments and house shares in Leeds and surrounding areas.